iTwin/itwinjs-core/test-apps/display-test-app/README.md

 * `dta path decoration` - toggle drawing a small path decoration in the selected viewport for testing purposes.
 * `dta markup` - toggle markup on the selected viewport.
 * `dta signin` - sign in to use Bentley services like iModelHub and reality data.
+* `dta macro` - runs the macro file specified in the argument.
+If file extension not specified, .txt is assumed.
+Each line in the file is executed as a keyin command and run sequentially.
 * `dta output shaders` - output debug information for compiled shaders.
 Requires IMJS_DEBUG_SHADERS to have been set.
 Accepts 0-2 arguments:
   * `d=output\directory\` - directory into which to put the output files.
   * filter string: a combination of the following characters to filter the output (e.g., `gu` outputs all used glsl shaders, both fragment and vertex):